adadonder/DirForcer/README.md

   -e, --extension              An extension list to use while brute forcing.
 OPTIONAL
                                default: [ .php , .bak .orig, .inc ]
 ```
+#### There is a wordlist included with DirForcer (dirforcer_wordlist.txt).
+If you want to, feel free to use your own wordlist.

 ### License
 DirForcer is released under the Apache 2.0 license.
 See [LICENSE](https://github.com/adadonder/DirForcer/blob/master/LICENSE) for details.